 - Have processes around addressing lost or stolen devices so employees can promptly report such incidents.

 - Ensure that employees understand the dangers of connecting to unprotected Wi-Fi networks.
 Provide them with instructions on how to safeguard their devices and data, such as using VPNs when trying to access public networks.

 - Train employees on BYOD during their onboarding.
 Also, provide regular security awareness training so employees can follow best practices and are aware of the risks involved with using their personal devices for work.

 - Set clear expectations on what happens if an employee violates the policy.

-Implementing a BYOD policy
+Executing a BYOD policy

-For organizations implementing BYOD for the first time, one of the important aspects is setting expectations and training the employees.
+For organizations executing BYOD for the first time, one of the important aspects is setting expectations and training the employees.
 This should preferably be done during the registration process for the BYOD device or during an employee's HR and IT onboarding.

 BYOD has proven to be an attractive policy for companies to adopt.
 It can bring convenience to employees along with cost savings for the company.
 Some in IT are concerned that personal devices pose a significant security risk, and without more controls of mobile devices, they are limited in the level of protection they can give.
 This concern has put some companies in the position of swapping out BYOD for corporate-owned devices.

 A clearly articulated BYOD policy is essential for organizations permitting personal devices on their network.
 Learn the steps to develop and execute an effective BYOD policy.